pores

 Genetics

-Unfortunately, how big our pores are can be due to genetics.
+Unfortunately, the size of our pores can be due to genetics.
 If you’ve noticed that most of the people in your family have larger pores, that’s more than likely the case.
+However, your skin type can also be genetic.
+This could be why you and most of your family have enlarged pores.

 Oily Skin